nuhgooyin/net-nurture/README.md

 - **Long-Running Task**: We will implement functionality to handle long-running tasks efficiently.
 This will include:
   - Fetching Profile and Conversation Data: Initially, we will fetch profile and conversation data from linked applications, which can take more than 10 seconds.
   - Summarizing User Conversations: We will use a language model to generate summaries of user conversations.
 Utilizing the OpenAI Chat API, we can feed the conversation data and request summaries.
 Also, models from a hugging face like “DistilBERT” or similar can be employed for this task to provide concise conversation summaries.[Learn more about OpenAI Chat API](https://platform.openai.com/docs/api-reference/chat) [Learn more about hugging face DistilBERT](https://huggingface.co/docs/transformers/v4.41.3/en/model_doc/distilbert#overview)
+  - Email Sequence: Allow users to set automated emails (i.e. user-pre-written emails that are sent to a specific contact after x number of days).
+We will utilize setTimeout() to send the emails at the specified time.
+The sending of the emails will be done through the Gmail API.
+Users could either use pre-written email from Net Nurture or write themself.

 ## Milestones
 ### Alpha Version